The best of the best,

 the way it's supposed to be,

-as safe, natural and easy as can be.
+safe, natural and easy as can be.

 Our Annagee brand's pursuit for the finest simple pleasures in life, we insist on safe, ecological, organic, preferably compostable products without compromising their exquisite original, natural or traditional, tastes and scents.
 We opt for convenient yet minimal packaging that preserve product freshness without excessively encumbering the environment.